jmf-mas/comp-44081-masakuna/README.md

 - I applied Min-Max normalization to scale the target values into the range [0.5, 1].

 **Forecasting models.**
-- I improved the baseline model that was provided.
+- I improved the baseline model that was provided (I reduced MAPE from at least 0.85 to at most 0.15 for different splits).
 - I implemented another forecasting model using the Prophet framework.

 **First version of  the base model.**